BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/RawBinaryReader.md

 The data is assumed to be on a rectilinear grid and will be stored in the Voxel DataContainer.
 In a rectilinear grid the spacing on each axis is constant but each axis can have a different value.
 The spacing is also sometimes referred to as the _Resolution_ of the axis..

+This filter will error out and block the pipeline from running if the total number of bytes that would need to be read from the file is larger than the actual file itself.
+The pipeline will not run at this point.

+The user can use an input file that is actually **Larger** than the number of bytes required by the filter and the filter will only read the first part of the file unless an amount of bytes to skip is set.
+See more input parameters farther down the documentation.

 ---

 ![User Interface for Raw Binary Reader](RawBinaryReader-GUI.png)